 It was found that password 123456 is incredibly the common password, that has been seen data breach 23 million times.
 And according to a 2019 Google study, 64% of people admitted to reusing passwords across online sites.

 Here, in the possession factor, it is a combination of two types of authentication.
 It holds a piece of information or a key that grants access to the servers.
 They are typically controlled through devices that belong to actual users.
 In order to protect the user’s credentials, companies such as Twilio SendGrid have implemented the 2FA.

 For instance, the real-world example is the debit card and PIN.
 Debit card – something you have & PIN – something you know.
 This possession factor builds an additional step of security like sending a one-time password to phone, email for other ways that are harder to breach than a simple password.
 The authentication of the possession process is

-This process can also be a Time-Based one-time Password (TOTP).
-The possession factor generates numeric numbers based on an algorithm, where it includes a secret key that allows the authentication method offline also.
+This process can also be a Time-Based onetime Password (TOTP).
+The possession factor generates numeric numbers based on an algorithm, where it includes a secret key that allows the authentication method offline as well.

-SendGrid enables 2FA to all its customers, to enable the protection process to accounts, and help to maintain your sender reputation.
+HandySends enables 2FA to all its customers, enables the protection process to accounts, and helps to maintain your sender reputation.
 So that 2FA makes it harder to breach the security shield which makes accounts safe and safer.

-Two-Factor authentication wins the war in the security factors, keeping customers and customer's accounts safe.
-To learn more about the best practices that to be followed check our blogs.
+Two-Factor authentication wins the war in the security factors, keeping customers’ and customer’s accounts safe.
+To learn more about the best practices to be followed, check our blogs.